defenseunicorns/pepr-zarf-agent/README.md

 ## Developing

-Build the Pepr module, Transformer Service, and Debugger
+Build the cluster, Pepr module, Transformer Service, and Debugger

 ```bash
 make all